Experienced Leon County DWI & Criminal Defense Lawyer

 Judicial District Courts of Leon County, TX

-There are three district courts with jurisdiction in Leon County: 87th District, 278th District, and 369th District.
+Three district courts have jurisdiction in Leon County: 87th District, 278th District, and 369th District.
 These courts hear felony cases that occur in the county.

 87th District Court